 - The Board of Governors is located in Washington, D.C.

 - The Federal Open Market Committee (FOMC)

 The Board of Governors serves as the policymaking body for the Federal Reserve System.
 The FOMC is responsible for establishing monetary policy.
 The 12 regional Federal Reserve Banks offer banking services to member banks and the general public.

 The Federal Reserve System Explained

-The Fed was established over a century ago, after the congress passed the Federal Reserve Act of 1913 in the wake of the financial panic in 1907.
-Initially, the congress designed the Fed as an establishment of Federal Reserve banks and an effective supervision of the banking system in the United States.
+Initially, congress designed the Fed as an establishment of Federal Reserve banks and effective supervision of the banking system in the United States.
 Over the years, the Fed’s authority expanded to supervise and control all financial aspects.
 At present, the Fed conducts monetary policy to maintain price stability and maximum employment using monetary tools.
 In addition to supervising the banking system.

 Interest Rate and Policy Mandates